commune-ai/commune/docs/blackpaper.md

 The Module

 A module can represent everything as it is turing complete.
 This means a module can represent any idea, like an ai model, to a business, to a student loan.
 In code terms, a module is a simple class in python, where it is a collection of functions that change a state.
-This general definition is the core foundation of the module
+This general definition is the core foundation of the module.

+Why do we need to connect with everything in the simplest form?

+The answer is that we want to create a network of things that can interact with each other.
+This allows for a flexible network that can adapt to different use cases.

 Module Key